 CMBM has also provided Self-Care Workshops for over 600 additional Broward County students, staff, and community members.
 In Self-Care Workshops, children and adults have experienced core stress-relief techniques and learned how to practice them on their own.
 In all CMBM trainings and workshops, community members have had the opportunity to share what they are feeling in safe and supportive group settings.

 MSD Peer Counselors practicing their mind-body medicine presentations that they will roll out to other classes this spring.

-In the spring and summer of 2019, CMBM will implement a BCPS Leadership Training Program.
-This training will equip 20 of the most gifted and committed BCPS trainees to provide supervision to their colleagues and Peer Counselors as they continue to implement mind-body medicine programming in the schools and institutions where they work.
-This BCPS Leadership Team will serve as a strong and cohesive local network of support for all trainees and provide the foundation for expanding the work throughout the Broward County area in the years to come.
+CMBM will implement a Leadership Training Program to equip 20 of the most gifted and committed trainees to provide supervision to their colleagues and Peer Counselors as they continue to implement mind-body medicine programming in the schools and institutions where they work.
+This Leadership Team will serve as a strong and cohesive local network of support for all trainees and provide the foundation for expanding the work throughout the Broward County area in the years to come.

 For inquiries about our work with Broward County Public Schools and Marjory Stoneman Douglas High School in Parkland, Florida, please contact Hannah Quinn, CMBM Programs Manager at [email protected].